 Systemic Risk in Energy Derivative Markets: A Graph-Theory Analysis

-This article uses graph theory to provide novel evidence regarding market integration, a favorable condition for systemic risk to appear in.
+This article uses graph theory to provide novel evidence regarding market integration, a necessary condition for systemic risk to appear.
 Relying on daily futures returns covering a 12-year period, we examine cross- and inter-market linkages, both within the commodity complex and between commodities and other financial assets.
-In such a high dimensional analysis, graph theory enables us to understand the dynamic behavior of our price system.
+In such a high dimensional analysis, the graph theory enables us to understand the dynamic behaviour of our prices system.
 We show that energy markets - as a whole - stand at the heart of this system.
 We also establish that crude oil is itself at the center of the energy complex.
-Further, we provide evidence that commodity markets have become more integrated over time.
+Finally, we provide evidence that commodity are becoming more integrated over time.

 Suggested Citation: Suggested Citation